Paris Tickets

 Marvel at the personal writing desk of Madame de Sévigné, one of the most celebrated figures of 17th-century Paris.
 Located on the first floor of the museum, the letters she wrote her daughter shed light on Parisian society during this era.

-Louis XIV sculpture at Musée Carnavalet, Paris.
+Sculpture of Louis XIV at Musée Carnavalet, Paris, with ornate building facade.

 Sculpture of Louis XIV (1643-1715)